Sensitive Skin · 2026 Ranked Guide · Tallowtan™

 Daily moisturizing after your tan sets extends wear significantly and prevents the patchy fade that dry skin causes.
 The more you nourish after, the better your glow holds.

-Face application
+Face tanning

 Facial skin is more reactive than body skin — thinner, more vascular, and more prone to clogging and irritation.
 A lighter hand matters more here than anywhere else.